 - The lower area of the watercourses comes from the Ribeira Amarela and the Serpentina, where you can find pavements, lawns, ponds, and fountains.

-History of the Terra Nostra Botanical Garden
+History of Botanical Garden

 As you might expect, the Terra Nostra Botanical Garden is one of the most popular places on the island and in the Azorean archipelago.
 Influenced by the romantic style, this natural wonder was built during the 18th and 19th centuries.

-With a role of enormous importance in the history and evolution of the Furnas Valley, the park came to be seen as a spa centre of interest for the treatment of diseases such as rheumatism and obesity.
+Over the years, Terra Nostra Park has had several owners, but its history dates back to 1775, when it was acquired by Thomas Hickling, a merchant and honorary U.S. consul in São Miguel.
+With a role of enormous importance in the history and evolution of the Furnas Valley, the park came to be seen as a spa center of interest for the treatment of diseases such as rheumatism and obesity.

 Did you know

-Fauna of the Terra Nostra Botanical Garden
+Fauna of Botanical Garden

-Terra Nostra’s Botanical Garden features diverse species of plants, trees, shrubs and herbaceous plants from all over the world.
+Terra Nostra’s Botanical Garden showcases a diverse array of plants, trees, shrubs, and herbaceous plants from around the world.
 Take the opportunity to contemplate the beauty and exuberance of the fascinating vegetation that surrounds you in this garden.
+According to the organization responsible for Terra Nostra Park, the botanical garden has the following garden areas:

 - Avenue of the Palms;